 Annuities offer investors the ability to deposit a large amount of money with an insurance company and allow that amount to grow tax-deferred until the investor wants to withdraw the money.
 Fiduciary financial advisors have typically rallied against the use of annuities for a few notable reasons:

-1) The benefits of tax-deferred growth are only valuable over the long-term and depend heavily on the underlying earning rate of the investment being tax-deferred and the amount of marginal tax rate that is being tax-deferred.
-In other words, an investor subject to a 50% marginal tax rate and investing in a 12% fund would receive much larger tax-deferred benefits than an investor subject to a 25% marginal tax rate and investing in a 4% fund.
+1) The benefits of tax-deferred growth are only valuable over the long-term, and depend heavily on the underlying earning rate of the investment being tax-deferred and the amount of marginal tax rate that is being tax-deferred.
+In other words, an investor subject to a 50% marginal tax rate and generating a 12%/year return would receive much larger tax-deferred benefits than an investor subject to a 25% marginal tax rate and investing for a 4% return.

 Benefits of tax-deferred growth increase with higher yielding assets:

 The above graph shows the percent gain of a tax-deferred strategy for three funds with different earning rate assumptions.
 All three funds are assumed to be taxed at the same 50% marginal tax rate.
 While tax-deferred growth on a 4% fund offers minimal value even after 30 years, tax-deferral on a 12% fund results in more than a 250% gain over that same time period.